robocomp/robocomp-robolab/components/hardware/base/differentialrobotComp/README.md

 - **setOdometerPose(const int  x, const int  z, const float  alpha)**: sets user-input odometry in the innermodel to the values x,z,alpha.
 - **correctOdometer(const int  x, const int  z, const float  alpha)**: sets user-input odometry in the innermodel to the values x,z,alpha.

-More information about input parameters of these function can be found in file `robocomp/interfaces/DifferentialRobot.ice`.
+More information about interface parameters can be found in file `robocomp/interfaces/DifferentialRobot.ice`.

 ## Compiling and Installation